hartwigmedical/serve/algo/README.md

 - [DoCM](http://www.docm.info) - database containing pathogenic mutations in cancer
 - HMF Cohort - a database of recurrent somatic mutations in cancer-related genes from the Hartwig database.
 - HMF Curated - a database of known driver mutations and known genes curated by the Hartwig team.
+- HMF Trials - a database of trials curated by the Hartwig team that are not captured by other sources.

 A number of other Hartwig modules support the ingestion (and analysis) of these knowledgebases: